 Output-layer improvements without intelligence-layer improvements produce faster, more confident wrong answers.
 Better-written briefs for the wrong problems, shipped in half the time.

 The transformation that matters happens at the decision layer: what signal is the team acting on, how was it synthesized, and how much should they trust it.
 When that layer is rebuilt around AI synthesis rather than manual review, the outputs change because the inputs changed.
-That is the sequence that works.

 What comes next